Geridge History, Family Crest & Coats of Arms

 Early Origins of the Geridge family

-Another 157 words (11 lines of text) covering the years 1327, 1455, 1487, 1680 and 1741 are included under the topic Early Geridge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Geridge research.
+Another 79 words (6 lines of text) covering the years 1327, 1455, 1487, 1680 and 1741 are included under the topic Early Geridge History in all our PDF Extended History products and printed products wherever possible.